 Even as STAR TREK finds its warp stride with STAR TREK VI: THE UNDISCOVERED COUNTRY, the franchise runs out of dilythium crystal.
 Alas, TREK VI would be the last TREK movie to feature the complete Original Cast; before the death of DeForest Kelley (1996), the death of James Doohan (2005), and the outing of George Takei and his enormous wang (Gay Mardi Gras 2006).

 TREK VI would take us where no TREK has gone before, exploring disturbing themes and ethical conundrums, making sociological references from the whole spectrum of history and literature, and the principal cast pretend-acting better than they’ve ever pretended to act before.

-First thing we notice is the music; no familiar themes, but dark, “feature film” ominousness.
+First thing we notice is the music (by Cliff Eidelman); no familiar themes, but dark, “feature film” ominousness.
 The look of the film, the feel of the production – is robust.
 No more toy models floating across a Chromakey blanket of stars.
 This is the first TREK to utilize that stunning new invention called – CGI.